MetLife's agricultural loans fall to $3.2 billion in 2015

-(Reuters) - MetLife Inc’s agricultural loans totalled $3.2 billion in 2015, down from a record $3.6 billion in 2014 as commodity prices hit a five-year low and a drought gripped California, the company said in a statement on Monday.
+(Reuters) - MetLife Inc’s (MET.N) agricultural loans totaled $3.2 billion in 2015, down from a record $3.6 billion in 2014 as commodity prices hit a five-year low and a drought gripped California, the company said in a statement on Monday.

 One of the biggest agricultural mortgage lenders in North America, MetLife’s overall loan portfolio hit a record $13.2 billion as of Sept.
 30, 2015.